FoA-game/Lower-Nuovartica/EP1/items.md

 Is someone still dreaming of his reunion?

 ### LN 08 - Mourner
-Robots, ghost-like in their presence, roam through the ruins with a mission to find and harmlessly process human corpses. <br>
+Robots, ghost-like in their presence, roam through the ruins with a mission to find and process human corpses. <br>
 In corners of the city, some people pass away quietly with a serene, content smile. <br>
 These bodies are unclaimed and will ultimately be turned into wisps of smoke by these funeral robots.